-The Child Trauma Response Team (CTRT) is an innovative program reflecting a dedicated partnership between Safe Horizon, the NYPD and District Attorney’s Offices.
-CTRT is designed to provide a swift and coordinated response to families after serious incidents of domestic violence.
+The Child Trauma Response Team (CTRT) is an innovative program designed to provide a swift and coordinated response to families after serious incidents of domestic violence.
 CTRT focuses on reducing the harmful impact of traumatic events on children and their involved caregivers.

-CTRT operates in nine select police precincts in the boroughs of Manhattan, the Bronx, and Queens.
-In these precincts, Safe Horizon’s child trauma responders and crime victim advocates work hand-in-hand with Domestic Violence Police Officers.
-Together, they identify children and caregivers who have been impacted by domestic violence and provide timely, expert support.
+Through a dedicated partnership between Safe Horizon, the NYPD, and District Attorney’s Offices, CTRT works closely with twelve select police precincts throughout Manhattan, the Bronx, and Queens.
+In these precincts, Safe Horizon’s child trauma responders and domestic violence victim advocates work hand-in-hand with Domestic Violence Police Officers to provide timely, expert outreach, and support to children and caregivers impacted by domestic violence.

 How CTRT Helps Children and Their Caregivers Overcome Trauma

-Child Trauma Responders complete trauma screenings with children and caregivers to better understand the symptoms children and their caregivers are experiencing and how they are coping.
-Then, they provide a brief mental health intervention called the Child and Family Traumatic Stress Intervention (CFTSI).
-Developed by the Yale University Child Study Center, CFTSI is a 5-8 session intervention that engages children and their caregivers.
+CTRT staff provide brief, trauma-informed mental health support with an anti-racist lens for caregivers and their children; conducting trauma screenings to better understand the symptoms children and their caregivers are experiencing and linking them to ongoing mental health support where needed.
+Child and Family Traumatic Stress Intervention (CFTSI) is also provided when appropriate.
+Developed by the Yale University Child Study Center, CFTSI is a 5-8 session trauma-informed intervention that engages children and their caregivers.
 It has been proven to significantly reduce children’s suffering and traumatic symptoms.

 CTRT services are accessible over the phone, video conferencing, and/or in-person.